artsandmetaphysics/goodlifeodyssey/documents/the-histories-herodotus.md

 > When Amasis read this letter, he realized that it was impossible for one person to rescue another from what he was destined to experience: he knew that Polykrates was not going to continue to enjoy good fortune in everything and come to a happy end, since even what he had attempted to throw away had been restored to him.
 So Amasis sent a herald to Samos to announce that he was breaking off their alliance of friendship.
 > = (3.40--42)

 And Polykrates did meet a terrible end, in fact, his death was so gruesome Herodotus says he didn't want to describe it.
 Most historians today believe that Polykrates broke off the relationship with Amasis when Cambyses conquered the Phoenicians (who had a great navy), and thus threatened Samos.
-The provides insight into the Greek's beliefs about good fortune.
+The story provides insight into the Greek's beliefs about good fortune.

 The ethnic cleansing of the Magi, after over-throwing the short-lived conspiracy by the two Magi brothers to pose as Smerdis: